cjtu/spirl/course/2020/week01/README.md

 **(25 minutes)** Breakout room practice

-- Everyone does the above steps to make a pull request
+- Work through the above steps to get a clone of SPIRL on you computer, then make a pull request!
+- Feel free to use the command line or try GitHub Desktop!
 - Ask each other questions and make sure everyone is keeping up!
+- Your goal is to make a pull request to add a new file, `myinitials.md`, to the main repository

 **(15 minutes)** Debrief and Q&A